poyoshi/translate-wordpress-pinboard-theme/README.md

 translate-wordpress-pinboard-theme
 ==================================

-This is Japan language file for Pinboard theme.
+This is Japanese language file for Pinboard theme.

 http://wordpress.org/themes/pinboard